mongodb/terraform-provider-mongodbatlas/website/docs/d/cluster_outage_simulation.html.markdown

 Test Outage on Minority of Electable Nodes - Select fewer than half of your electable nodes.
 This operation is supported via Terraform Provider.

 Test Outage on Majority of Electable Nodes - Select at least one more than half of your electable nodes and keep at least one electable node remaining.
 This operation not supported via Terraform Provider.
-Instead use Atlas UI instead.
+Use the Atlas UI instead.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.